Coronation of Charles III and Camilla: Background

 Charles III became king immediately upon the death of his mother, Queen Elizabeth II, at 15:10 BST on 8 September 2022.
 He was proclaimed king by the Accession Council on 10 September, which was followed by proclamations in other Commonwealth realms.
-Charles's wife Camilla became queen consort.
+Charles's wife, Camilla, became queen consort.
 During Elizabeth II's reign, planning meetings for Charles's coronation, code-named Operation Golden Orb, were held at least once a year, attended by representatives of the UK government, the Church of England, and Charles's staff.

 Service and procession

 The organisation of the coronation was the responsibility of the earl marshal, the Duke of Norfolk.
 A committee of privy counsellors arranged the event.
 In October 2022, the date of the coronation was announced as 6 May 2023, a choice made to ensure sufficient time to mourn the death of Elizabeth II before holding the ceremony.

 A Coronation Claims Office was established within the Cabinet Office to handle claims to perform a historic or ceremonial role at the coronation, replacing the Court of Claims.
 The posts of Lord High Steward and Lord High Constable of England, which are now only named for coronations, were given to General Sir Gordon Messenger and Admiral Sir Tony Radakin, respectively.

-The holy anointing oil used in the service was consecrated at the Church of the Holy Sepulchre on 6 March 2023 by Patriarch Theophilos III of Jerusalem, under the supervision of Hosam Naoum, the Anglican archbishop of Jerusalem.
+The holy anointing oil used in the service was consecrated at the Church of the Holy Sepulchre on 3 March 2023 by Greek Orthodox Patriarch Theophilos III of Jerusalem and Anglican Archbishop Hosam Naoum of Jerusalem.
 It was based on the same formula as the oil used in the coronation of Elizabeth II, but without animal products such as civet.